AnuVi/scraping_patents/README.md

 - Replacing all the <em>blank</em> and <em>null</em> values with TBA or N/A.
 - According to Client's overview with Address/Phone column - maybe some extra work e.g 4 or 04.
 - Make two separated tables: Comapanies and Attorneys.
 And connecting data based on these.
-- Some graphics about main trends.
+- Or smth with addresses and regions.